Nagios Plugins

 Threshold and Ranges

-This is the generalized format for ranges:
+Generalized format for ranges: [@]start:end

 Notes: